How to repair torn vinyl furniture

 Before applying the patch, I clean the damaged area meticulously with soap and water to remove any dirt or oils.
 After drying, I position the patch over the tear without removing the backing.
 This allows me to visualize the placement before committing.

-See also How to get chocolate stains out of furniture
+See also How to move furniture up narrow stairs

 Once satisfied, I carefully peel back a corner of the backing and press the patch down firmly.
 Gradually I remove the rest of the backing, working from one side to the other.
 This technique helps avoid bubbles.
 After securely setting the patch, I apply a vinyl adhesive around the edges to reinforce the bond.